 Finally, move to the Review stage of Setup and check that the setup is correct by reviewing the table.
 It should look like that below:

 Now, hit the Submit button in the upper right hand corner of the screen.

 Now you can monitor the progress of your job from the Status tab.
-To run your job, Rescale boots the cluster as you defined it, runs the simulation, and shuts down the cluster immediately upon completion.
+To run your job, Rescale boots the A computing cluster consists of a set of loosely or tightly ...
+More as you defined it, runs the simulation, and shuts down the cluster immediately upon completion.
 The entire process is completely automated and secure, and requires no further input from the user.
 The whole analysis should take less than fifteen minutes.